If a picture is worth a thousand words, what is the value of a 3D printed model?

 We previously wrote about this - but seeing it presented on stage by the person who had actually completed the surgery was really emotive.

 It's almost as if I was impacted more by my being there, hearing him talk, and watching the video of the surgery than just reading about it….

 Oh, wait… That’s what I was explaining this whole time!

 3D printed models give insights beyond traditional 2D and 3D medical imaging…

 Don’t just take our word for it.
-Try axial3D today with a free patient-specific 3D printed model of your next patient case.
+Talk to an expert today for a free patient-specific 3D printed model of your next patient case.

 Articles5th February 2020

 5 Myths About 3D Printing in Surgery, Busted!